kaihendry/dabase.com/content/blog/UK-cost-to-drive-a-mile.md

 ---
 title: UK Cost to Drive a Mile
 date: 2023-08-07T12:00:20+01:00
-description: Comparing the cost to drive a mile in the UK between gasoline and electric vehicles.
+description: Comparing the cost to drive a mile in the UK between gasoline and electric vehicles
 ---

 # If an Electric Vehicle consumes 263 Wh/mi, and the cost of a kw/h is 20 pence, how much does it cost to drive 1 mile?